- City of Bad Gandersheim

 The 9.5-hectare BernsteinSee is located directly on the Elbe Lateral Canal in a picturesque landscape of forest, heath and moorland.

 The lake has an extensive bathing beach with fine-grained sand and offers recreational facilities such as water-skiing, adventure golf, stand-up paddling, archery, pirate adventure playground, bicycle rental, large covered barbecue area, horseback riding and go-carting (indoor).
 A restaurant with lake terrace, a bistro with terrace and a barbecue pavilion on the beach invite you to further enjoy your stay.
-A comfort hotel, a hay hotel, holiday homes and apartments offer accommodation possibilities.
+A comfort hotel, holiday homes and apartments offer accommodation possibilities.

 Heath areas in the Südheide Gifhorn (South Heath, Gifhorn)